bobthemighty/codefiend-site/content/mustapo.md

 Throughput is the number of requests that we can satisfy in some time period.
 I'm working with an IOT system at the moment, where we receive a few thousand metrics every minute.

 Latency is the time it takes for us to satisfy a single request.
-In my case, a metric arrives at our ingest endpoint, and we push it through a series of lambda functions over the course of a few minutes.
+In my case, a metric arrives at our ingest endpoint, and we push it through a series of Lambda functions over the course of a few minutes.
+Each function has its own latency and throughput limits, which ladder up to the total latency of the system.

 Scalability is the ability to maintain some level of performance when we add capacity to the system.
 As we bring on new customers, they will each start sending us gajillions of metrics.
-To scale, we need to be run more lambda functions in parallel so that we can keep up with the increased volume.
+To scale, we can run more Lambda functions in parallel so that we can keep up with the increased volume.
 Because we can easily add more capacity for a linearly increasing price, we say that this system scales well.

-You can go really fast by keeping everything in memory on a single computer, but that will hit a throughput limit pretty quickly, and you can't scale it.
+You can go really fast by keeping everything in memory on a single computer, but that will hit a throughput limit pretty quickly, and there's a hard limit on scaling: how big can one computer be?

 If you add a database server, and a bunch of web servers, then you increase throughput, at the expense of latency.
 Web servers generally scale horizontally - you can just keep throwing more servers up, but databases do not.
 Instead we generally have to shard data, or make our database server arbitrarily huge and expensive.